January 2006, part one. “Let’s call it the jazz tradition: that huge world that is a sociological development demonstrated through music.”

 BH: The snare drum, (as I understand it) relates to the treble clef of any ensemble.
 (The bass drum relates more to the bass clef.)
 That means your snare drum could be the trumpet section of a big band.
 It implies a certain tradition of arranging, whether it’s Duke Ellington, Fletcher Henderson, Thad Jones: it’s how you put that in the mix.
 That’s what Wes needed, that tradition.

-EI: One of my perceptions about Jimmy’s Cobb’s beat is that it feels kind of aggressive or even like it’s rushing.
+EI: One of my perceptions about Jimmy’s Cobb’s beat is that it can be kind of on top, but still really swinging.

 BH: H’mm.
 Well.
 That’s interesting.